December 1, 2014 — Los Gatos Greek Trail, Los Gatos, California

 But when it was time, “walkies” is what we said and what he said was “Let’s GO!”

-We made many game attempts to train him to heal — but he saw no personal advantage in that so he usually took lead.
+We made many game attempts to train him to heel — but he saw no personal advantage in that so he usually took lead.
 A professional dog trainer, professionally training professional dogs would cringe.
 Good thing Chewy wasn’t a professional.

 There were several things that were consistent with him: If he had to relieve himself, he always made his deposit far off the trail where nobody would walk.
 We never trained him to do that.
 He just did.
 He loved to greet people and was always a gentleman.
 Didn’t jump up.
 Waited for a pat or a scratch.
 And he sniffed everything.
 That was his way of catching up in the daily news.
 “All the news that fit to sniff.”
 Because he was, after all, a dog.